ptrichr/Datron/guides/tooling.md

 # Fusion Tool Library

 All CAM for the Datron will use tool definitions from the IFL team's cloud library.
 The library contains all the tools in the Datron, as well as all tools that we currently have on hand.
 It stores dimensions, presets for feeds and speeds, as well as presets for stepovers and stepdown cutting information.
-For most orders, you will be using tools from the library labeled "DATRON" (not "DATRON ALL CUTTING TOOLS" or anything like that, just "DATRON")
+For most orders, you will be using tools from the library labeled "DATRON" (not "DATRON ALL CUTTING TOOLS" or anything like that, just "DATRON").

 ## Presets